 “I wanna look like a bird, like I was meant to sing,” Amanda Shires, Look Like a Bird

-After our interview officially began, I was surprised to learn Amanda didn’t come from a musical family.
-As a girl, she never remembers seeing a fiddle until she saw a group of them hanging on the wall of a pawn shop.
+Then our interview officially began.
+I was surprised to learn Amanda didn’t come from a musical family.
+As a girl, she never remembers seeing a fiddle until she came across a group of them hanging on a pawn shop wall.
 She’s not sure what pulled her to them but she knew she had to have one.
-She talked her dad into buying her one and her mom paid for lessons.
+She picked out a fiddle and talked her dad into buying it.
+Her mom paid for lessons.
 Amanda stuck with her training and learned to use her fiddle to express herself.
 “When my parents divorced, I dealt with it by spending time with my instrument.
 Playing it gave me joy, and I felt like I was communicating somehow.
 Since I didn’t have much of a vocabulary, my music spoke for me.
 It was the one constant in my life.”

-By the time she was fifteen, Amanda was a member of the Western swing band, the Texas Playboys.
-In her early she twenties, she had graduated to side player for Billy Joe Shaver.
-To supplement her income she made a fiddle record that included two songs she wrote and sang.
-Billy Joe told her he’d heard she was a songwriter and asked to hear something of hers.
+By the time she was fifteen, Amanda was a member of the western swing band, the Texas Playboys.
+In her early she twenties, she had graduated to side-player for Billy Joe Shaver.
+To supplement her income, she made a fiddle record that included two songs she wrote and sang.
+One day Billy Joe told her he’d heard she was a songwriter and asked to hear something of hers.
 Reluctantly, Amanda complied and was stunned when he told her that she was a great songwriter and should keep writing.
 “After I let the idea set awhile I thought, Billy Joe Shaver might be right.”
-A year and a half later she relocated to Nashville to launch a solo career.
+She relocated to Nashville to launch a solo career a year and a half later.

+Today Amanda is secure in her abilities.
 “It took practice to get comfortable in being who I am and trusting my decisions.
 I wanted to play the fiddle, and I did that.
 Then I started being a side person.
-I started writing songs before I even knew I wanted to be a songwriter.
+I began writing songs before I even knew I wanted to be a songwriter.
 You get comfortable as you go.
 I’ve learned I’m really unsuccessful when I’m not being myself.”

-Along the way Amanda began dating fellow musician, Jason Isbell.
-It didn’t take her long to realize his addiction to alcohol had spiraled out of control.
+In 2011 Amanda began dating fellow musician, Jason Isbell.
+It didn’t take long for her to realize his addiction to alcohol had spiraled out of control.
 She was instrumental in getting him into rehab.
-She didn’t know if their relationship would last, but she just couldn’t watch him self-destruct.
+She didn’t know if their relationship would last, but she couldn’t just watch him self-destruct.
 “During that time, I didn’t give a crap about any dream of marrying him.
 I told him, ‘You’re going to quit drinking or it’s not going to work out between us.’”

-It did work out, and they married in 2013.
-As a couple, they’ve always been transparent about their trials with addiction even though it can leave them open to criticism.
+It did work out.
+They got married in 2013.
+They’ve always been transparent about their trials with addiction even though it can leave them open to criticism.
 Amanda says, “The goal is really to help and connect with people.
 That’s the only reason we share such personal information.
 A little hope goes a long way.
 It’s hard to live in this world.”

 “After having a child, wrangling a career, and keeping my husband in line I feel like my voice has gotten a lot stronger.
 Not in a way that’s bitchy or anything but in being able to express what I need.”- Amanda Shires

 Being a mom has brought so many unexpected gifts to Amanda.
-Everyday it adds to the well of inspiration and experiences she draws from in her songwriting.
 “To see something through a child’s eyes is really wild.
 When you see a little person figuring out what a shadow is for the first time, you look at the world differently.”

-Growing up Amanda was exposed to church but these days she has no formal practice, “I think for me my church is being outside, being a birdwatcher and a gardener and being with my family.
-As far as guidance, sometimes I think the voice inside me is either my mom’s or Leonard Cohen’s” Both are probably worth listening to.
+Amanda went to church when she was younger, but these days she has no formal practice, “I think for me my church is being outside, being a birdwatcher and a gardener and being with my family.
+As far as guidance, sometimes I think the voice inside me is either my mom’s or Leonard Cohen’s.”
+Both are probably worth listening to.

 When they’re not on the road, Amanda and her family live in a home on the outskirts of Nashville.
 It’s a quiet spot with enough land to grow their own vegetables.
-Peace is the word Amanda uses to describe what she feels when she retreats there after touring.
+“Peace” is the word Amanda uses to describe what she feels when she retreats there after touring.
 It’s the perfect place for replenishing the well.
+Life is good.
+Amanda Shires has come into her own.

-“You feel most fulfilled when you are ‘doing you.’
+“You feel most fulfilled when you are ‘doing you’, as they say.
 I think a lot of people worry too much about what they need.
 They need to have cars.
 They need to have this or that, but that’s not what we all really need.
 Happiness comes from doing what you where put on Earth to do.
-What I say is, whoever dies happiest wins.”
+And what I say is, whoever dies happiest wins.”

 Now there’s an adage a little bird needs to tell Amanda to write a song about.